OUR SOCIAL EXPERIENCES | ETCH EMPATHY

 How do our programmes work?

-Read a list of our frequently asked questions to learn about the rationale behind our simulations and community activities.
+Read a list of our frequently asked questions to learn about the rationale behind our programmes and community activities.

 As the Chinese proverb puts it: ‘I hear and I forget.
 I see and I remember.
 I do and I understand.’
 Participants find "experience" far more impactful and lasting than talks and documentaries.

 We invite participants to walk in the shoes and see through the lenses of others.
-As one participant told us after participating in a poverty escape simulation, “Researching online or reading books would not have taught me what I learned in the past hour”.
+As one participant told us after participating in a poverty escape social experience, “Researching online or reading books would not have taught me what I learned in the past hour”.

-We offer simulations for those who wish to empathise with social challenges other people face.
+We offer programmes for those who wish to empathise with social challenges other people face.
 We also hope to empower them to turn this empathy into thoughtful, meaningful and effective action.

-2. What do you aim to achieve by offering simulation programmes?
+2. What do you aim to achieve by offering programmes?

 Education:We hope to give participants greater knowledge of social challenges.

 Empathy:We hope to engage the heart, head and hands of our participants.